 The main argument flowing through this dissertation accepts that EU law regarding supervision and authorisation of Member States' credit institutions facilitates economic integration through largely unrestricted access to and enjoyment of the Internal Market.
-However, EU law regarding authorisation of third country banks to access the Internal Market does not fully achieve this objective due to restrictions on the free movement of capital, establishment and services within the single market.
+However, EU law regarding authorisation of third country banks to access the Internal Market does not fully achieve this objective due to restrictions on the free movement of capital, 194 establishment 195 and services 196 within the single market.

-To summarise the conclusions reached through this dissertation, section 1 identified the objectives of all laws relevant to cross-border banking activity, understanding how international regulations, EU and UK law facilitate effective supervision of banks, fostering the safety, soundness and stability of the banking and financial system, while at the same time promoting globalisation of financial markets facilitate through economic integration.
-Section 2 examined the existing legal framework for supervision and authorisation of EEA institutions participating within the single market, and concluded that supervision and authorisation does facilitate maximum economic integration.
+To summarise the conclusions reached through this dissertation, section 1 identified the objectives of all laws relevant to cross-border banking activity, understanding how international regulations, EU and UK law facilitate effective supervision of banks, fostering the safety, soundness and stability of the banking and financial system, while at the same time promoting globalisation of financial markets facilitated through economic integration.
+Section 2 examined the existing legal framework for supervision and authorisation of EEA institutions participating within the single market, and concluded that supervision and authorisation does facilitate maximum economic integration within the EU, through effective supervision and the use of passporting rights subject to mutual recognition.
 Section 3 concluded that the existing regimes for third countries, while understandably not granting third countries the same benefits as Member States, do embody various restrictions on accessing the Internal Market.